 - Review of the MCO’s policy on recommending certain treatments or services

-- Explain test results and procedures to patients clearly
+- Explaining test results and procedures to patients clearly

-- Ensure patients are helped promptly without excessive wait times
+- Ensuring patients are helped promptly without excessive wait times

-- Monitor costs data, including those from lengths of hospital stays, numbers of x-rays, etc.
+- Monitoring costs data, including those from lengths of hospital stays, numbers of x-rays, etc.

-- Present concerns in a professional manner and with the support of colleagues when possible
+- Presenting concerns in a professional manner and with the support of colleagues when possible

 Responding to Managed Care Deselection

-In the event that you face managed care network deselection, you may have the option to appeal the decision.
-To be properly executed, an appeal requires careful review of the provisions set forth in your contract as well as the representation of an experienced health law attorney.
+In the event you face managed care network deselection, you may have the option to appeal the decision.
+To be properly executed, an appeal requires careful review of the provisions set forth in your contract as well as the representation of an experienced deselection appeal attorney.